rtcz/varlock/README.md

 Bases in alignment column at position of SNV are permuted with the corresponding permutation.
 When the generated permutation is not identity, a new record is written to BDIFF file with the position of SNV and generated permutation.
 After all alignments or VAC records are processed, depersonalization algorithm has ended and remaining alignments are written.
 Checksum of original BAM file and VAC file is added to the header of the depersonalized BAM for validation and file management purposes.
 At the same time, a checksum of depersonalized BAM is added to the header of BDIFF file.
 BDIFF file format requires also a genomic range, the full range is used for BAM files encrypted for the first time to allow access to all data.

 Last step of encryption is the actual encryption of BDIFF file.
 Public key can not be used for the encryption directly because the RSA encryption has a limited input size.
-Instead, the AES encryption with a randomly generated key is udes to encrypt the whole file.
+Instead, the AES encryption with a randomly generated key is used to encrypt the whole file.
 The AES key is encrypted with the private key and stored as a part of encrypted BDIFF file.

  After the encryption, the original BAM file can be deleted and the access to data is then restricted to the owner of the private key paired with the public key used for encryption.